Sitefinity/sitefinity-admin-app-extensions-samples/widget-editor/README.md

 * getModifiedProperties -> invoked to return the modified properties from the designer.

-For reference, refer to the [custom-wdiget-editor.component](http://admin-app-extensions-docs.sitefinity.site/interfaces/custom-editor/custom-wdiget-editor.component)
+For reference, refer to the [WidgetEditor Interface](http://admin-app-extensions-docs.sitefinity.site/interfaces/widgeteditor.html)

 ## Example